alessfg/nginx-unit-apb/README.md

 6. Select the NGINX Unit service, add it to `My Project`, select `Create` and click `View Project`.
     * The default options will deploy a simple PHP server.
     * Other sample configurations can be found in the `Sample Configurations` subheader.
+    * Please note that by default only ports 8300 and 8400 are mapped to an external URL.
+Using any other ports in the NGINX Unit JSON configuration will result in an error.
-7. After waiting for a few seconds you should see a URL pop in the top-right corner of the project overview GUI.
-That URL will take you to the NGINX Unit API page.
+7. After waiting for a few seconds you should see the pod has deployed.
+    * If you deployed an application on port 8300, visit http://nginx-unit-apb-app1-unit-php.192.168.37.1.nip.io to see it in action.
+    * If you deployed an application on port 8400, visit http://nginx-unit-apb-app2-unit-php.192.168.37.1.nip.io to see it in action.

 ## Parameters